 Brisket Benny

 Two of my favorite things are eggs benedict and smoked brisket.
 So, ordering the Brisket Benny ($12.50) seemed like an easy decision for me.
-This Texas-style eggs benedict was made with over easy eggs, chopped BBQ brisket, buttermilk biscuits, hollandaise sauce, and BBQ sauce.
+This Texas-style eggs benedict came with over-easy eggs, chopped BBQ brisket, buttermilk biscuits, hollandaise sauce, and BBQ sauce.
 Served on the side was a hash brown casserole.

-Speaking of the hollandaise sauce.
-I found its taste to be buttery and tart from butter and lemon juice.
-But, I felt the smoky brisket and BBQ sauce overpowered the bright flavors of the hollandaise.
+As for the hollandaise sauce.
+Its taste was buttery and tart from butter and lemon juice.
+But I felt the smoky brisket and BBQ sauce overpowered the bright flavors of the hollandaise.

-Traditionally, eggs benedict is made with English muffins.
+Traditionally, you use English muffins for eggs Benedict.
 At Phoebe’s Diner, they used buttermilk biscuits instead.
-The unique square biscuits were golden brown and crispy on the outside while moist and buttery on the inside.
+The unique square biscuits were golden brown and crispy on the outside while moist and buttery inside.
 Even topped with brisket, eggs, hollandaise, and BBQ sauce, the biscuits remained crispy on the outside until the last bite.

 Hash Brown Casserole

 Served on the side was a hash brown casserole.
 This interesting side was different than expected.
-The potatoes, served cold, were crispy on the outside while soft and tender on the inside.
-The potatoes had a texture which seemed undercooked or even raw.
+The potatoes, served cold, were crispy on the outside and soft and tender inside.
+The potatoes had a texture that seemed undercooked or even raw.
 Mixed in with the potatoes was cheese, making each bite creamy.
-While I enjoyed the casserole, I could see how others might not enjoy the texture of the potatoes.
+While I enjoyed the casserole, others might not enjoy the texture of the potatoes.

-Without even asking, my friendly server brought over two types of homemade salsas.
+My friendly server brought over two types of homemade salsas without asking.
 The red tomato salsa was both smoky and spicy.
 The green salsa was also smoky and spicy but had a bright, tart flavor from tomatillos and jalapenos.
 I enjoyed pouring each salsa over the brisket benny and hash brown casserole for another layer of flavor and a kick of heat.

 Conclusion